12.9.18

 See the little blue block?
 That limits how far the handles can be squeezed, thereby hopefully, keeping the pivot latch from cracking from too strong of a grip and spring.
 It is aprx 1 and 1/8" long, 3/4" square.

 The top blue insert is removed and 2 holes are drilled.
-Then using very small screws attached .
+Then using very small screws attached it to the blue insert.
 I drill each hole at an angle to each other instead of side by side, hopefully to make the holding power stronger.
 Since the plastic is an oily plastic, there might be a glue that will work, but probably not and definitely not super glue.

 The fix for the broken pivot latch is a bit more work, and requires taken the device apart.
 Once apart, gluing the broken latch, and drilling a hole to accept a steel pin or small bolt to reinforcement the glue joint.
 At this time, the spring can be replaced with a weaker one.
 This fix is well documented in a video that can be found on you-tube... and right here (and thank you to the original poster - good job):